 The two proper venting methods are the “traditional design”, where the vent is located in front of, and above, the oven opening, and the chimney (or ventilation pipe) runs vertically up from the vent; and there is the “center vent design”, where the vent (or hood) opening is located directly above the oven opening, and the vent runs directly back over the top of the oven dome, where it connects to the chimney (or ventilation pipe).
 In both cases, the ventilation system is located outside of the cooking chamber, where the door can be used to regulate airflow, or even cut off airflow, and to retain heat inside the oven.

-The illustrations below show the elements and functionality of both designs.
+The illustrations below show the elements and functionality of center vs. front pizza oven chimneys.
 Be sure to click on the graphic to see a larger image.

 In the traditional wood oven ventilation design, the vent is located in front of, and above, the oven opening, and the chimney runs straight up.
 The vent and chimney create a strong draw, helping pull hot air out of the oven chamber and increasing the oven’s natural convection.
 While a wood oven will “work” without a vent and chimney, a properly designed oven ventilation system will significantly improve air movement and oven performance, while keeping smoke away from the chef.
 The traditional design can work either with, or without, side walls that enclose the vent.